aimms/documentation/webui/theming-background.rst

 Text colors could be called generic too, but given their importance and impact, they get their own section.

-Whenever items specifically belong to a certain function, a widget, or a type of widgets, they will be placed in a separate section.
+Whenever items specifically belong to a certain function, a widget, or a type of widget, they are placed in a separate section.

 Text properties
 ----------------------
 The :token:`text_default` color is used extensively throughout the WebUI.
 It should be the color that works best on the color you specify for the widget background, as part of the generic properties.

-Similarly, the color of text that needs to indicate that it can be edited, selected or that it can be clicked to perform a certain operation is governed by the :token:`text_edit-select-link` property.
+Similarly, the color of text that needs to indicate that it can be edited, selected or that it can be clicked to perform a certain operation is determined by the :token:`text_edit-select-link` property.

 Although default text hardly ever can be hovered (or is no longer default text and has its own theme properties like the header menu), some places like the footer contain links that are not styled as links but do respond to hovering.
 For which we have :token:`text_hover`.